-In 2009 Darkfloor began as a place to archive our show Mantis Radio.
-Over the years we have published and highlighted mixes, reviewed music, shared news and conducted interviews.
-Darkfloor has hosted live events, thrown parties, and in 2012 we started publishing original music through our record label Darkfloor Sound.
+Darkfloor began in 2009 as a place to store and publish the archives for our show Mantis Radio.
+Over the years since we have published and highlighted mixes, reviewed music, shared news and conducted interviews.
+We have hosted live events, thrown parties, and in 2012 we started publishing music through our record label Darkfloor Sound.

 We are not defined by genre.
 We are built upon a rich, diverse and cohesive sound spectrum.